Saint-Bruno, Quebec

 For other places named Saint-Bruno in Quebec, see Saint Bruno (disambiguation).

-Saint-Bruno (/fr/) is a municipality in Quebec, located within the regional county municipality of Lac-Saint-Jean-Est.
+Saint-Bruno (/fr/) is a former municipality in Quebec, located within the regional county municipality of Lac-Saint-Jean-Est. In 2026, the municipality was merged with Hébertville.

 The municipality had a population of 2,636 as of the Canada 2011 Census.

 Economy

 Bombardier Transportation has a minor engineering facility located in Saint-Bruno.